 Tourism Levy and Registration of Visitor Accommodation

-The Welsh Government has confirmed new legislation for a visitor levy, which received Royal Assent in September 2025.
 This new law gives local authorities in Wales the power to introduce a small charge on overnight stays from visitors, with the aim of supporting sustainable tourism.

-Cyngor Gwynedd is currently considering the potential introduction of a levy locally, but no decision has yet been made.
 This page provides the latest information about what the levy could mean for the businesses and communities in Gwynedd, along with links to further resources and frequently asked questions.

-• The levy would be a small daily charge paid by people staying overnight in visitor accommodation, such as hotels, holiday cottages, B&Bs, and campsites.
+• The levy would be a daily charge paid by people staying overnight in visitor accommodation, such as hotels, holiday cottages, B&Bs, and campsites.

 • It is designed to create a lasting legacy for communities, culture, language, and the environment by reinvesting funds into the local visitor economy.